thearchitector/dotfiles-arch/GUIDE.md

 ## Overview

-This repository contains the dotfiles for my Arch Linux installation, as well as a step-by-step guide on how to install Arch Linux from scratch on a duel-booted machine.
-It assumes you have a working knowledge of UNIX and a functional knowledge of basic GNU and CLI utilities. **There are many different ways you can choose to setup your own machine and I am not claiming that my way is the best way for you.
-Several factors have gone into the procedure outlined below, so if it does not fit your beliefs or needs simply don't follow it to the tee.**
+This is a step-by-step guide on how to install Arch Linux from scratch.
+It assumes you have a working knowledge of UNIX and a functional knowledge of basic GNU and CLI utilities.
+There are many different ways you can choose to setup your own machine and I am not claiming that my way is the best way for you.
+Several factors have gone into the procedure outlined below, so if it does not fit your beliefs or needs simply don't follow it to the tee.

 ## Getting Started

-It will be less of a headache if you perform all these operations as root (via `su -` or `sudo`).

-### Formatting your USB
+### Creating a bootable USB

+You need an ISO file in order to burn it to a USB and install it on your computer.
+You can download the correct ISO for your region from the official download page here (<https://www.archlinux.org/download/>).
+Keep in mind that these ISOs might differ depending on which mirror server you choose, so pick carefully and from a reputable source.

+### Burning the ISO file

+**Windows**

+On Windows, you can use a lot of different programs to burn ISO images onto USB devices.
+I recommend using Rufus (<https://rufus.ie/>), as it's extremely simple to use and quite versatile.

+To write the file, select your downloaded file.
+Make sure that you select **GPT** in the _Partition scheme_ dropdown.
+If you have a UEFI system, select **UEFI (non CSM)** from the _Target system_ dropdown.
+Once you click _START_ you will be prompted to select your write mode. **While the recommended mode is _ISO_, I suggest selecting _DD_ as _ISO_ can sometimes result in a boot failure.** Depending on the capabilities of your drive and your USB protocol version, this might take a minute.

+**Linux**

 Before messing around with your USB, it's good practice to format it.
 After plugging in your USB, you should be able to identify it by running the command below.
 Your USB device will likely be at the bottom of the STDOUT and will resemble something like the following: